Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started.md

 1. On the **1.
 Set up cluster** page, select the nodes to add to your cluster.

-   As you select nodes, the total capacity of your cluster is updated at the bottom of the page.
+   As you select nodes, the installer updates the total capacity of your cluster at the bottom of the page.

    {% include note.html content="If any nodes are missing, confirm that they are powered on and connected to the same network." %}